amandafrench/resilientdh/wp-content/plugins/very-simple-contact-form/readme.txt

 * [Easy WP SMTP](https://wordpress.org/plugins/easy-wp-smtp/)
 * [WP mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/)
 * [Post SMTP](https://wordpress.org/plugins/post-smtp/)

+Because I'm not the developer of these SMTP plugins, I will not give support.
+And use them at your own risk.

 = Question? =
 Please take a look at the FAQ section.